Consumer Surplus

 Example: Consumer Surplus

-If the market price drops, then the market consumer surplus increases because the consumer surplus of each individual who was willing to pay the previous market price has increased and because additional buyers whose willingness to pay was below the previous market price, but equal to or above the current price, purchase the product, adding their consumer surpluses to the market surplus.
+If the market price drops, then the market consumer surplus increases because the consumer surplus of each person willing to pay the previous market price has increased and because additional buyers — whose willingness to pay was below the previous market price but above the current price — buy the product, adding their consumer surpluses to the market surplus.

-Consumer surplus is maximized in a competitive market where the sellers are earning just enough to earn a normal profit.
-This not only maximizes the consumer surplus of the market, but also ensures the continued production of the good.
+Consumer surplus is maximized in a competitive market when the sellers are earning just enough to earn a normal profit.
+This not only maximizes the consumer surplus of the market, but also ensures the continued production of the good or service.